LPP-ERM-KMS/TOMAS/DataAnalysis/README.md

 - Having a conversion for interferometer implemented
 - Converting a folder of input data to voltage or calibrated output in various formats (e.g matlab)

-*Further suggestions are welcome!*
+**Further suggestions are welcome!**

-To easily get a hold of new suggestions, I suggest creating an issue.
+To easily get a hold of new suggestions, please create an issue.

 # Requirements